ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ### Running the backend

+First, run `npm install` in the project directory to install the dependencies (you should be getting used to this by now!).

-The simplest way to run the server is by typing `npm start` in the project folder.
+The simplest way to run the server is by typing `npm start`.
 How does this work?
 Look for the "scripts" object inside `package.json` for a hint.

+Try this out!
+Run the server, then try opening up http://localhost:3000 in your web browser to connect to it.
+If everything has been set up correctly, you should see a message that says "Welcome to Express."

 However, there are two problems with running the server this way: file changes, and debugging.